Felling at Longwood Noss plantation

 We are now taking this opportunity to allow this woodland to establish as a non-commercial woodland consisting of a mixture of native tree species.
 Where possible we will be allowing natural regeneration to occur but may need to undertake some planting and bramble control to ensure woodland cover.

 The oak in Longwood was historically managed as a means to produce charcoal and the bark was used in the leather tannin process.
 Since the industrial revolution the woodland has largely been left to its own devices, apart from occasional ride management and fires.
 As such it is a haven for wildlife and a beautiful area to walk on the banks of the river Dart.

-We are aware that this work will have an impact on the area both visually and in the short term to access to footpaths in the woods, however the long-term benefits to wildlife and the habitat as a whole will far outweigh this.
+We are aware that this work has had an impact on the area both visually and in the short term to access to footpaths in the woods, however the long-term benefits to wildlife and the habitat as a whole will far outweigh this.

 The larch was specifically planted as a crop to harvest and is also very susceptible to a fungal disease called phytophthora which if it catches we will have to fell anyway.
 This has occurred in a number of other local woodlands and we are keen to avoid this situation if possible.

 Over the rest of this year, this area is going to be left to its own devices, giving it a chance to recover.
 It also allows us to identify areas where natural regeneration is going to help create new woodland cover.
 Next winter we will be helping this natural regeneration by planting up the larger gaps.
 This helps speed the recovery process up and ensures a good mixture of tree species.

 If you have any questions, please contact the Countryside Ranger Team by emailing email@example.com.